18 Tools Our Remote Team Uses to Stay Connected, Productive and Sane

 While most of the team listens to music while they work, there’s no consensus about the best app for streaming music (on the Groove team, at least).
 It’s an issue that divides us all:

-14) Len: Headspace is awesome for anyone that has trouble disconnecting.
+10) Len: Headspace is awesome for anyone that has trouble disconnecting.
 It’s a guided meditation app that, in 10-20 minutes a day, helps you clear your head and get back to work with renewed focus.
-Also, while not a traditional “tool,” our cat Zoe has a helpful built-in feature that tells you when it’s time to step away from your work for a bit.
+Also, while not a traditional “tool”, our cat Zoe has a helpful built-in feature that tells you when it’s time to step away from your work for a bit.

-15) Jordan: These days I’ve moved much of my process to pen and paper.
+11) Jordan: These days I’ve moved much of my process to pen and paper.
 Starting each day writing the date and my top 4-5 tasks to finish.
 When I need a quick distraction it’s always on mobile, usually Robinhood or StockTwits.
-But I have been geeking out on Prune more recently.

-16) Serg: I love Org-mode.
-It’s a task manager meets journal meets personal assistant kind of thing: it lets me get rid of that feeling when you know you wanted to do something or think about something, but don’t quite remember what it was.
-It’s pretty close to OmniFocus or Wunderlist the way I use it, but it’s a much more open and flexible system.
-And when I’m on the go, I use Orgzly.
+12) Serg: I love Org-mode.
+It's a task manager meets journal meets personal assistant kind of thing: it lets me get rid of that feeling when you know you wanted to do something or think about something, but don't quite remember exactly what that was.
+It's pretty close to OmniFocus or Wunderlist the way I use it, but it's a much more open and flexible system.
+And when I'm on the go, I use Orgzly.

 What Are Your Must-Have Tools?